Church Ministries Concentration | West Coast Baptist College

 PT 323 2

-Homiletics 3 (Men Only)
+Homiletics 3

 This course is an advanced course dealing with special types of sermons for special occasions, holidays, and other specific settings.
 An emphasis will be placed upon practical application and development of introductions, conclusions, and illustrations.
 Instruction will be given on how to give invitations.
 Prerequisite: BI 291, PT 292, and PT 321